ABOUT

 • Autism and Masking

 All my life, I have hidden most of my autistic traits from everyone around me.
-It was something I did, and I became an expert.
+It was something I did, and I became an expert at it.
 I told no one how I felt, and that I was having difficulties.
-Observing Others I have learned to socialise through watching my peers, focussing on what and how they… Read more
+Observing Others I have learned to socialise by watching my peers, focusing on what they… Read more

 • Image by Gerd Altmann from Pixabay – edited by Louise.
 Small Talk, Banter and Gossip I am not into chatting for the sake of it.
 Don’t get me wrong, I love to speak to people and spend time with my friends, but after a few hours, I have had enough.
 Neurotypical people seem to chat… Read more